WVC Aerospace Electronics

 Intro to Computerized Controls and PLCs

 Introduction to programmable logic controllers (PLCs).
 Includes practical lab work on industrial PLC controls.
 Basic ladder logic programming skills and installation methods will be introduced.
 Experiment with a PLC controller/simulator and mechanically controlled systems with physical inputs and outputs to reinforce concepts.
 Prerequisites: ELTRO 121 or instructor's permission.

 ELTRO 210 5 credits

 Programming Software for PLCs

 Course focuses on development, design and implementation of advanced programming ladder logic software and subroutines to perform industrial control processes and applications.
 Data organization, file management, relay instructions, comparisons, sequencers and PID control will be introduced and applied through hands-on exercises.
-Prerequisite: ELTRO 132.
+Prerequisites: ELTRO 132.

 ELTRO 220 3 credits